Home / Coffee Knowledge / What does COVID-19 mean for coffee production? An update from Nicaragua

 Philipp Schallberger

-Philipp Schallberger is a Q-grader, coffee sensory expert, and long-time judge at the World Barista Championships.
-He is co-founder of the Kaffeemacher roastery and a member of the management team.
+Philipp Schallberger is a Q-Grader, coffee sensory expert, and was a long-time judge at World Barista Championships.
+He is a co-founder of Kaffeemacher Roastery and a member of the management team.

 • Raphael Studer